Manipal-OSF/lwu/wiki/modules/HTML-CSS.md

     Or

   - MDN web tutorials for [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS)

     Or

   - [Tutorials from Google Chrome DevRel a.k.a web.dev](https://web.dev/learn/)

 ### End assessment

 - Do the given assignment - [Odin Project assignment](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form)
 - Add an image of your choice in the folder as well.
-- Upload the results on [CodePen](https://codepen.io/) and send the links on the Discord LWU forum post
+- Upload the results on [CodePen](https://codepen.io/) or any other such site and send the links on the Discord LWU forum post

 ---